ivrit-ai/crowd-recital/README.md

 Each such folder will contain a vtt file and 3 audio files (source, main and light).

+### Running the server - Docker option

+- Build the Docker image `Dockerfile` (The default)
+- Ensure you are on the root folder

+`docker build -t crowd-recital .`

+- Command to run the server docker image

+`docker run -p 8000:80 --env-file server/.env`

+This binds the web server on the host port 8000.

+- You would probably want this container to auto start when stopped so add `--restart unless-stopped` to the above command.

+- Note that this server does not handle HTTPS - so a proxy (like nginx) is expected in front of it.
+In that case you will add to the docker run command also the following:

+`--forwarded-allow-ips='*' --proxy-headers`

+So that the internal container run uvicorn will be able to see the access request headers.

+- Don't forget to make sure your proxy also auto starts if it's installed on the host.

 ## Operations

 ### Speaker Users